Meet Dr. John Beyers

 John is also on a quest to visit the sites/ruins of Seven Wonders of the Ancient World.
 He has visited the three known ancient sites: Temple of Artemis in Ephesus, Turkey, the Mausoleum of Halicarnassus in Bodrum, Turkey, and the Colossus in Rhodes, Greece.
 He has last to visit the Great Pyramid in Giza, Egypt.

-John is an Eagle Scout (Silver Palm), a member of the Order of St. Luke, a member of the 300-person World Methodist Council for the 2011-2016 quinquennium, and an international trustee of the Epworth Old Rectory, the childhood home of John and Charles Wesley, in Epworth, North Lincolnshire, England.
+John is an Eagle Scout (Silver Palm), a member of the Order of St. Luke, a member of the 300-person World Methodist Council for the 2016-2021 quinquennium, and an international trustee of the Epworth Old Rectory (c.
+1709), the childhood home of John and Charles Wesley, in Epworth, North Lincolnshire, England.

 John was appointed to serve his first church in October 1987.
 He was ordained a Deacon in the North Georgia Annual Conference in 1990 and an Elder in Full Connection in 1992 at the hands of Bishop Earnest A. Fitzgerald.
 He has served five North Georgia Conference congregations.
 He was honored to be appointed the Senior Pastor of Hillside United Methodist Church by Bishop B. Michael Watson in June 2014.